TimeToogo/Penumbra/README.md

 $UserRepository->Execute($InactiveUserProcedure);
 ```

-*NOTE: The supplied closures never actually executed, they are parsed and then mapped to the underlying platform as queries.*
+*NOTE: The supplied functions never actually executed, they are parsed and then mapped to the underlying platform as queries.*

 <a name="queries"></a>Storm - Sensible querying